DPCT-Companion/DPCT-Companion/tester/readme.md

 Use:
 ```
-python run.py <configPath>
+python main.py tester <args>
 ```
-where <configPath> is the path to your testing configuration .yaml file
+run the above command in the root directory

 A yaml configuration file is utilized to specify details of all provided artifacts.
 The listing below shows an example of configuration file.
 ```